Here it is at last, the clash of the titans! Let's get straight into it...

 DISCLAIMER: I bought both sets of pencils myself, so nothing about this review is biased (it never is anyway!) or influenced by anything else.

 With Polychromos the whole pencil feels stronger, weightier, which probably has something to do with the SV (secure-all) bonding.
-This is where the whole of the lead is glued to the Cedar wood casing of the pencil, meaning the lead is strengthened and can sharpen to a finer point.
+The whole length of the core is glued to the Cedar wood casing of the pencil, meaning the lead is strengthened throughout and can sharpen to a finer point.
 If the tip of a Polychromos pencil breaks, it is only the tip that is shattered, not the whole column of lead.
 The same cannot be said for Prismas, which unfortunately have a track record for splintering and fragmenting with ease.
 Apparently when Prismas used to be made in the US, the quality was much higher.

 It's a no brainer for Round 3: Polys come out on top.
 They are sturdier than Prismas, sharpen brilliantly and erase well.

 The 120 set of Polychromos retails on average at £140, whilst the 150 box of Prismacolor costs just shy £95.
 A single Polychromos pencil costs as little as £1.29, and Prismacolor singles sell at around £1.60.